TryOmar/Vacation-System/README.md

 - Exception handling (escalations, resubmissions)
 - Reporting and analytics requirements
 - Business rule automation

+### User Stories
+**Why Business Analysts Create User Stories:**
+User stories provide a user-centric view of requirements that focuses on business value and user needs.
+They help BAs communicate requirements in simple, understandable language that stakeholders and development teams can easily grasp and implement.

+This project includes 12 user stories that complement the use cases:
+- **Employee-focused stories** - Vacation requests, cancellations, and inquiries
+- **Manager workflows** - Review and approval processes
+- **System automation** - Balance updates and notifications
+- **Reporting capabilities** - Transaction reports and comparative analytics

+Each user story follows the standard format: "As a [role], I want [feature] so that [benefit]" and includes acceptance criteria for clear implementation guidance.

 ### Business Process Modeling
 **Why Business Analysts Create Process Models:**